Tlanda40/Tip-Growing-Cells/README.md

 This file is the simplest implementation of a single-domain FEMODEL with nonconstant material properties.
-Is varies material properties with xy-distance instead of geodesic distance, for simplicity, and is used as a reference for the two other exposed FEMODEL implementations.
+Is varies material properties with xy-distance instead of geodesic distance, for simplicity, and is used as a reference for the other exposed FEMODEL implementations.
+It also has a time-loop implemented, for tip growth.

 ### `FEMODELVERSIONDIJKSTRA.m`
 This is an implementation of FEMODEL which uses Dijkstra's algorithm to